-Having information transferred between the browser and server securely is important to ensure trust and a safe web.
+Having information transferred between the browser and server securely is important to ensure trust and safe web.
 This is especially important for eCommerce websites where private information is exchanged including contact information, addresses and payment information.

-Because SSL certificates are only issued to companies or legally accountable individuals, your website will stand out against lesser established online traders.
+As SSL certificates are only issued to companies or legally accountable individuals, your website will stand out against lesser established online traders.

-Many online retailers prefer to provide a consistent user experience, taking payment on their own website instead of handing off to a payment provider before returning back.
+Many online retailers prefer to provide consistent user experience, taking payment on their own website instead of handing off to a payment provider before returning back.
 Payment providers require you to have SSL implemented in order to take payment on your own site, this ensures sensitive payment information is always protected.

 Moving your website to HTTPS isn’t always a simple flick of a switch.
 There are some issues that will need attention before making the move.

 Any remote services must also use SSL.
-For example, if you are requesting an RSS feed from another website using XHR/Ajax then that also needs to be served from a HTTPS secured site.
+For example, if you are requesting an RSS feed from another website using XHR/Ajax then that also needs to be served from an HTTPS secured site.
 If you have made use of a content delivery network (CDN), assets included from their service will also need to use SSL to avoid “insecure item” warnings.

 Moving to SSL can also have implications for your usage of social widgets including Facebook’s Like Button and Comments plugin.
 This is due to Facebook’s Open Graph, which uses the original website address, under the http:// schema.
 After moving to https://, Facebook’s Open Graph will see this as a brand new URL – even with the correct 301 redirects in place.

 The same applies to Google Webmaster Tools and Bing Webmaster Tools.
 Analytics and webmaster tools accounts need updating.
 Essentially one for HTTP and one for HTTPS.
-Google Analytics tracking may be affected if not correctly configured, so it’s worth double checking any external tracking solutions are operating as expected following a transition.
+Google Analytics tracking may be affected if not correctly configured, so it’s worth double-checking any external tracking solutions are operating as expected following a transition.

 To sum up, to benefit from this additional ranking factor, not only do we recommend adding an SSL certificate to your website, but you should roll it out across your entire website, not just pages which handle sensitive, private data.